fmitra/dennis-bot/README.md

 Telegram does not send any authentication headers in their requests, and instead recommends you instead use the token as the path of your webhook.

+#### Docker

+Tagged builds are available on [docker hub](https://hub.docker.com/r/fmitra/dennis-bot/tags/).
+They sould be configured with an environment variable
+`DENNIS_BOT_CONFIG` that points to a JSON config on a local volume.